Topology Matters: Measuring Memory Leakage in Multi-Agent LLMs: Introduction

-\paragraph{Existing Work and Gaps.} Topology-aware security research has begun addressing these concerns through distance and connectivity analysis~\citep{netsafe}, graph-level interventions~\citep{gsafeguard}, and structural resilience comparisons~\citep{iclr_resilience}.
+\paragraph{Existing Work and Gaps.} Topology-aware security research has begun addressing these concerns through distance and connectivity analysis~\citep{yu2024netsafe}, graph-level interventions~\citep{wang2025g}, and structural resilience comparisons~\citep{huang2024resilience}.
 However, three critical gaps remain.
-First, prior work targets adversarial content propagation and task degradation~\citep{netsafe,gsafeguard} rather than fine-grained PII leakage dynamics.
-They lack metrics like "time to leak" or "success rate curves" for PII exposure.
-Second, data exfiltration studies do not systematically control for agent placement, graph distance, or interaction horizon~\citep{iclr_resilience,masleak}, making it difficult to isolate topology effects.
-Third, while network theory predicts that sparse long-range links and shortcuts dramatically alter diffusion~\citep{watts1998,newman_watts_science}, these structural phenomena have not been rigorously connected to information leakage in LLM-based systems.
+First, prior work targets adversarial content propagation and task degradation~\citep{yu2024netsafe,wang2025g} rather than fine-grained PII leakage dynamics.
+Second, data exfiltration studies do not systematically control for agent placement, graph distance, or interaction horizon~\citep{huang2024resilience,wang2025ip}.
+Third, while network theory predicts that sparse long-range links and shortcuts dramatically alter diffusion~\citep{watts1998collective,newman1999renormalization}, these structural phenomena have not been rigorously connected to information leakage in LLM-based systems.

 \paragraph{Our Proposal.}